 INTRODUCTION: Antenatal care (ANC) is the follow-up of pregnant women at regular intervals by healthcare personnel to protect and improve their own and their babies' health.
-In our study, we aimed to reveal the effect of the COVID 19 pandemic on pregnant women's behavior receiving antenatal care in Burdur.
+This study aimed to reveal the effect of the COVID 19 pandemic on pregnant women's behavior receiving ANC in Burdur.

-DISCUSSION AND CONCLUSION: It has been determined that there is a decrease in the utilization of ANC services in Burdur associated with the COVID 19 pandemic.
-Since the beginning of the COVID 19 pandemic, many arrangements have been made to ensure that antenatal care services are maintained safely.
-However, ANC services should be rearranged in line with UNFPA and WHO.
+DISCUSSION AND CONCLUSION: The study found a decrease in the utilization of ANC services in Burdur, mainly associated with the COVID-19 pandemic.
+Initially, many arrangements were made to ensure that safety is prioritized in the implementation of ANC services.
+However, ANC services should be modified in line with the recommendations of the World Health Organization.